massalabs/massa-docs/general-doc/decentralized-web.rst

 Decentralized websites deployed on the Massa blockchain can then be accessed in your browser using a browser extension :ref:`here <web-plugin>`.

-That way, Massa allows deploying fully decentralized code-is-law apps, as it was meant to be !
+That way, Massa allows deploying fully decentralized code-is-law apps, as it was meant to be!

 To close the loop, we can imagine dumping a copy of the source code of Massa and surrounding tools in the filestore of an on-chain smart contract.

 Filestore
 ---------

 From the point of the node, this functions just like another extra binary datastore in the SCE ledger, but indexed by a max-255-char string (instead of hash) and we call it the "filestore".